 Things to Do

 Visit the Alcazar of Jerez: As in Seville and Granada, the city has its own Alcazar with its ruins, Arab baths, and spectacular views.
-The city has done a wonderful job of putting together an audio guide that you can listen to on your phone in multiple languages.
+The city has done a wonderful job of creating an audio guide you can listen to on your phone in multiple languages.

 Explore the Cathedral: A Neogothic masterpiece from the end of the Romanesque period with several paintings and works of great quality, including several Virgin Marys by Francisco de Zurbarán.

 Tour the Jerez Wine Cellars (Bodegas): Visiting the bodegas is a must on your day trip to Jerez de la Frontera.
 If you only visit one, make it Tio Pepe.
 Check out their tours.
-For another great experience, stop by Lustau for wines with a slightly acidic and woody taste.
-The tours usually end with a tasting.
+For another great experience, a bit more high class, I say stop by Lustau for wines with a slightly acidic and woody taste.
+We particularly enjoyed the more intimate feel of Diez Merito‘s visit which you have to book by appointment via email and we love showing off the world’s smallest sherry bodega, Santa Petronila to our clients and visiting friends.
+The tours usually end with a tasting or can be booked additionally.
 I recommend trying the Palo Cortado sherry.

 Things to Eat